MontaArste/VSC-and-MySQLdatabase/ReadMe2.txt

-This is paragraph for ReadMe2 file.
+This is paragraph for ReadMe2 file.Is this working?